Click here to view the FID Annexation Q&A Informational Session

 The City has delivered improvements in public safety and economic development while at the same time increasing operational efficiency and fiscal management.
-With cash reserves increasing from $7.4M in FY08 to $151M in FY16, the City of Atlanta is leaner and focused on fiscal prudence and performance management.
+With cash reserves north of $175M in FY18, the City of Atlanta is leaner and focused on fiscal prudence and performance management.
 Atlanta welcomes new residents at the successful completion of the annexation process and is prepared to provide services to new residents.

 Progress of the City: